During the COVID-19 pandemic homeless people are more at risk than ever of having nothing to eat.

-See our Call for Articles for our ongoing Dialogical Series.
+See our calls for articles for our seven ongoing series:

 We also welcome summaries and reviews of books published during the current or preceding calendar year.
 Summaries are to be written by the author(s) or editor(s) of the book in question.
 See our Call for Book Summaries and Reviews for additional details.

 Finally, reach out to us if you have a professional quality video that you would like to share with our global, mainly Orthodox audience.
 (See here and here for examples of how we can present your video.)

 Your query in the body of an email or your full manuscript in an attached Word document should include a two or three sentence biographical blurb with academic and/or professional credentials.
 If you have a blog or personal website, we will be happy to link to it in your bio.

 Do not send your article in the body of your email, and do unlock editing in your Word document.

 Send queries or manuscripts to firstname.lastname@example.org.
 We respond within four weeks to all submissions.
 Do not contact the editors on Facebook for this purpose.